the story of agape moms

 When we were first looking into our now current church, I was pouring over their website, and tears streamed down my face as I watched a short video on their website describing their “Small Groups” which they instead called Missional Communities.
 It put to words and gave real life images of the very things the Holy Spirit had been impressing on my heart for months.
 Believers invited non-believers into their homes and they did life together.
 The believers radically reoriented their lives around doing life with these people, and they became family.
 I could hardly believe it.
 You can watch the video here: What Does Missional Community Look Like?

 God was working in me a paradigm shift of faith and the church, and it was scary but also extremely exciting.
-I had recently named a church membership program at my last church, “Be the Church” which involved serving only within the formal church gathering, but God was taking my small vision for “Be The Church” and turning it into a lifestyle that occurred 95% of the time outside of formal church gatherings, and it coincided so much more with what being a Christian was vs. what a Christian does on a Sunday.
+I had recently named a church membership program at my last church, “Be the Church” which involved serving only within the formal church gathering, but God was taking my small vision for “Be The Church” and turning it into a lifestyle that occurred 95% of the time outside of formal church gatherings, and it aligned so much more with what being a Christian was verses what a Christian does on a Sunday.